tektoncd/website/CONTRIBUTING.md

-# Contributing to the Tekton website
+# Contributing to the Tekton Website

 Thanks for considering contributing to our project!